-The stock warrant is a right (not obligation) given by the company to its investors to purchase its share at a specific price within a given period.
-The stock warrant does not transfer any ownership of the security to the holder but offers an option to the investor to purchase a share of such a company.
-Also, there is no obligation on the holder to exercise the opportunity granted by the stock warrant; if the investor exercises the warrant, the amount received from the investor increases the company’s share capital.
+The stock warrant is a right (not an obligation) the company gives its investors to purchase its share at a specific price within a given period.
+It does not transfer any ownership of the security to the holder but offers an option to the investor to purchase a share of such a company.
+Also, the holder is not obligated to exercise the opportunity granted by the stock warrant; if the investor exercises the warrant, the amount received from the investor increases the company’s share capital.

 Example of Stock Warrant